 Because bone loss leaves teeth unstable, bone grafting can help stabilize teeth and support implant procedures.
 Bone grafting can even be performed to replace a root inside a molar and provide the required support for the tooth.
 If a tooth is extracted, a tooth socket graft helps maintain the bone density and volume.
 Doing so will build back the ridge to the right width and height, thus creating a foundation for future implants.

 If you have lost teeth in the back upper jaw, bone loss normally occurs on the floor of the sinus and in the alveolar ridge.
 When this happens, it can cause the bone to thin, thus making it incapable of supporting a dental implant.
 To rebuild the bone, we add graft material under the membrane of the sinus wall.
 When this graft is performed, it is called a sinus lift.

-If you have experienced bone loss that has affected your ability to obtain implants, we, at Fay Periodontal Associates, can help you meet your dental and implant goals.
+If you have experienced bone loss that has affected your ability to obtain dental implants, we, at Fay Periodontal Associates, can help you meet your dental and implant goals.
 Don’t allow a lack of bone density to keep you from getting dental implants.
 Check out your dental options.
-Call us today at (816) 673-2230 to arrange an appointment and consultation.
+Call us today at (816) 673-2230 to schedule an appointment and consultation.